-Set behind the banks of the wide, dramatic St John River, the relatively affluent capital city of Fredericton is the administrative center of New Brunswick, and home to two of its biggest universities – the University of New Brunswick and St. Thomas University – as well as the New Brunswick College of Craft and Design.
+Set behind the banks of the wide, dramatic St John River, the relatively affluent capital city of Fredericton is the administrative center of New Brunswick.
+Here are some of the top things to do in Fredericton for your next trip to the far East Coast.

 The Beaverbrook Art Gallery is a must-see Fredericton attraction and boasts an impressive permanent collection with several paintings by Salvador Dalí, including his breathtaking 1957 masterwork, Santiago El Grande.
 Head over to King’s Landing (no, not the one from Game of Thrones) to see a living history museum with buildings dating back to the early 1800s.
-On Saturday mornings, head to the long-running Boyce Farmers Market for fresh cheese, meat, baked goods, and hot snacks.
+On Saturday mornings, hit up the long-running Boyce Farmers Market for fresh cheese, meat, baked goods, and hot snacks.
 The biggest annual event in Fredericton is the Harvest Jazz and Blues Festival during the month of September, held in the city’s downtown Garrison district.
 Throughout the year, the Garrison District National Historic Site also offers performances and historic re-enactments that are perfect for family fun.

 Eats and Drinks